International students

 Work and your visa

-Depending on how much time you need to dedicate to your studies, you may be able to work while in the UK.
-However, this may not always be possible.
+Depending on how much time you need to dedicate to your studies, you might be able to work while in the UK.
+However, this might not always be possible.
 Whether you can work in the UK will also depend on your visa status.
 Make sure to check whether your visa allows you to work during your studies.
 Find out more about work and your visa.

 Jobs and work experience

-The University of Leeds Careers service has useful information about finding a job and work experience.
+Our Careers Service has useful information about finding a job and work experience.
 With a team of career experts and student peer support assistants, the Careers team can help you find out more about work, placements and graduate work opportunities.

 Help, support and advice